November 12, 2025

 New regime (from 1 October 2024):

-• The full ₹30,000 is treated as dividend income in your hands and taxed at slab rate.
+• The full ₹30,000 is treated as dividend income in your hands and taxed at your applicable rate.

-• For capital gains, the consideration is taken as nil, and you record a capital loss of ₹10,000 (your cost).
+• For capital gains purposes, the consideration is taken as nil, and you record a capital loss of ₹10,000, being your cost.

-• You can use this ₹10,000 capital loss only to set off against capital gains in current or future years (subject to rules).
+• You can use this ₹10,000 capital loss only to set off against capital gains in the current year or future years, subject to the law.

-This example shows why high-slab investors may feel the post-2024 tax outcome is heavier, unless they have sufficient capital gains to effectively use the loss.
+This example shows why high-slab investors may feel the post-2024 tax outcome is heavier, unless they have sufficient capital gains to use the loss effectively.

 Who May Be Impacted and How